bencher run CLI Subcommand

 environment variable.

-If neither are defined then localhost
+If neither are specified then localhost

 is used as the default testbed.